MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 Deleting UI elements from a collection does not automatically update that collection with the new changes.
 See more in the section **Update a UI elements collection** below.

+### Rename a UI elements collection

+Apart from the their portal page, collections can also be renamed via the flow designer, after being imported to a flow.
+In the Collections (preview) tab, select (highlight) the collection whose name you want to change, and hit 'F2' or select the option **Rename** in its context menu.

+Renaming a collection does not automatically update that collection with the new change.
+See more in the section **Update a UI elements collection** below.

 ### Update a UI elements collection

 ### See also